 Due to specialized equipment, logistics, timing, available funding, and manpower to provide efficient and effective snow removal for District‑maintained roads, we assign a snow removal priority to each road.

-PRIORITY I – COLLECTOR ROADS: Collectors are roads which provide for high traffic volumes over medium to long distances.
+PRIORITY I – COLLECTOR ROADS: Collectors are roads that provide for high traffic volumes over medium to long distances.
 Collectors are used for intra-District travel needs.
-Designed speed limit is as posted (25 to 35 miles per hour).
+The designed speed limit is as posted (25 to 35 miles per hour).
 School bus routes are assigned Priority 1 and are given special attention.

-PRIORITY 2 – LOCAL I ROADS/CUL-DE-SACS: Local I roads provide for medium volume traffic within the Castle Pines Metropolitan District and provide direct access to residences.
-Designed speed limit is 20 miles per hour.
+PRIORITY 2 – LOCAL I ROADS/CUL-DE-SACS: Local I roads provide medium-volume traffic within the Castle Pines Metropolitan District and provide direct access to residences.
+The designed speed limit is 20 miles per hour.

-PRIORITY 3 – LOCAL II ROADS AND CUL-DE-SACS: Local II roads provide for low volume traffic within the Castle Pines Metropolitan District and provide direct access to residences.
-Designed speed limit is 15 miles per hour.
+PRIORITY 3 – LOCAL II ROADS AND CUL-DE-SACS: Local II roads provide for low-volume traffic within the Castle Pines Metropolitan District and provide direct access to residences.
+The designed speed limit is 15 miles per hour.

 Mailboxes installed along roadways are at the risk of the owner.
 Mailboxes damaged from lack of owner maintenance, snow load from plowing, or vandalism are not the responsibility of the District.
 Postal regulations require residents to clear snow in front of mailboxes to allow mail delivery.

 During winter, the freeze/thaw effects on pavement can rapidly form potholes.
 Crews will be dispatched as quickly as possible to repair potholes.
 Temporary materials must be used during the winter and may not endure.
 Please report potholes by calling (303) 688-8330, weekdays 8:00 a.m. to 4:30 p.m.